Updated: Dec 22, 2022

 Back Pay Lawsuits in California: What Is the Statute of Limitations?

-Back pay claims in California are subject to a statute of limitations.
-This ensures you only have a certain amount of time after a wage violation to make a wage claim or file a lawsuit.
-If the time limit has passed, you will be unable to file a petition for back pay.
-The amount of time you have to file a case in California for back pay is usually determined by the form of claim.
+The amount of time you have to file a case in California for back pay is usually determined by the claim form.
 Most California wage and hour offenses have a three-year statute of limitations from the date of the most recent violation.

 For back pay violations involving breach of contract claims, the time limit is 2 to 4 years.
 If the unpaid wage dispute is based on an oral contract, it must be filed within two years, and if it is based on a written agreement, it must be filed within four years.

 You have two years from the date of the wage breach to file a wage claim with the FLSA.
-If the employer had continued wage violations for the two years prior to the lawsuit being made, the employee would be able to recover wages.
+If the employer had continued wage violations for the two years before the lawsuit was made, the employee would be able to recover wages.
 On the other hand, back pay cannot be awarded for crimes that predate the statute of limitations.

 It's important to file a claim/lawsuit within the time limit set by the court, or the court will dismiss your claim.
-Consult a California Labor Lawyer as soon as possible to ensure that your claim is filed on time and that you are still entitled to the full amount of money you are due.
-If an employer knowingly violates the FLSA, however, a three-year statute of limitations applies.
+Consult an Employment Lawyer in Los Angeles as soon as possible to ensure that your claim is filed on time and that you are still entitled to the full amount of money you are due.
+However, if an employer knowingly violates the FLSA, a three-year statute of limitations applies.

 Non-exempt workers in California are entitled to the following benefits: